Rescuing 331 bileptons from the Landau pole: Minimal 331-model

 The matching condition (\ref{eq:matching1}) gives the dependence of $\alpha_X^{-1}(\mu_{331}) $ on $\mu_{331}$, which is clearly governed by the running of $\alpha_Y$ and $\alpha_L$ from $\mu_{EW} \sim M_Z$ to $\mu_{331}$.
 The scale $\mu_{331}$ satisfies both the experimental lower bound \eqref{limit331} and the condition $\alpha_X^{-1}(\mu_{331})\ge 0$, but it is otherwise free.

-To determine the running behavior of $\alpha_X^{-1}$, and hence its dependency on the matching scale $\mu_{331}$, we need to clearly define the matter content both above and $\mu_{331}$.
+To determine the running behavior of $\alpha_X^{-1}$, and hence its dependency on the matching scale $\mu_{331}$, we need to clearly define the matter content both above and below $\mu_{331}$.
 In the scalar sector we expect that at least one of the three Higgs doublets has mass $\simeq \mu_{331}$ and contributes to the running only above the $ \mu_{331}$ scale.
 We assume that the heavy Higgs, the exotic gauge fields $W',Z',Y$ and the exotic fermions $D^1,\,D^2,\,T$ have masses $\simeq \mu_{331}$, hence they are not active below that scale.
 One of the other Higgs doublets can be identified with the SM Higgs, leaving two alternatives for the remaining Higgs doublet: \begin{itemize} \item[i)] "heavy", with mass around $\mu_{331}$.
 Only the SM Higgs contributes to the $b_i$-coefficients below $\mu_{331}$. \item[ii)] "light", with mass between the electroweak scale and $\mu_{331}$.
 The second Higgs doublet affects the running of the couplings below $\mu_{331}$, mimicking the running of the 2HDM in that region. \end{itemize} In figure\,(\ref{figpole1}) we show $\alpha_X^{-1}(\mu_{331}) $ in case i), dot-dashed line, and ii), continuous line.
 A Landau pole arises when $\alpha_X^{-1}(\mu_{331})$ becomes zero, which occurs at at $\mu_{331}=3620$ GeV (case i)) and at $\mu_{331}=3908$ GeV (case ii)).
 These value set the upper limit of the 331 breaking scale $\mu^{\rm max}_{331}$.
-We have: \begin{itemize} \item[i)] $\mu_{331} \lesssim \mu^{\rm max}_{331}=3620 $ GeV \item[ii)]$\mu_{331}\lesssim \mu^{\rm max}_{331}=3908$ GeV \end{itemize}
+Thus we have: \begin{itemize} \item[i)] $\mu_{331} \lesssim \mu^{\rm max}_{331}=3620 $ GeV \item[ii)]$\mu_{331}\lesssim \mu^{\rm max}_{331}=3908$ GeV \end{itemize}

-Given the lower bound (\ref{limit331}), namely $\mu_{331}\gtrsim 3850$ \, GeV, case i) is excluded by experimental data.
-We are left with case ii), which assumes two Higgs of mass lower than $\mu_{331}$. \\ The scale is constrained in the narrow range
+Given the lower bound (\ref{limit331}), namely $\mu_{331}\gtrsim 3850$ \, GeV, case i) is excluded by experimental data.\\ The only possibility remains case ii), which assumes two Higgs of mass lower than $\mu_{331}$.
+The scale $\mu_{331}$ is constrained in the narrow range